s6o/sql-command-line-utilities/README.md

 $ echo "SELECT tbl_name FROM sqlite_master WHERE type = 'table';" | sqlite3 blog.db
 ```

-to get list of table name separated by space:
+to get list of table names separated by space:

 ```
 $ sqls blog.db /